sethmlarson/hstspreload/README.md

 that host should be only accessed via HTTPS.

 ## Changelog

+This package is built entirely by an automated script running once a month.
+If you need a release sooner of the package please reach out and I'll trigger a release manually.

 This script gathers the HSTS Preload list by monitoring [this file in the Chromium repository](https://github.com/chromium/chromium/blob/master/net/http/transport_security_state_static.json).